bcoyte/SurfPlus/README.md

 16. **Collapsible Responding Services**: Makes the "Responding Services" section collapsible, automatically collapsing it if there are more than 10 rows in the table.

 17. **Card Title Renaming**: Renames the "Response SMS Notification" card title to "Response SMS Notification (Callout SMS)" and the "Generate Message" card title to "Generate Message (Notification SMSs and SitReps)".

+18. **Situation Report Reminder**: Displays a reminder to send a situation report (SitRep) based on the time elapsed since the last report for High (3) priority incidents.

 ## Installation